Most differences in DNA binding compounds found at birth in children conceived by IVF not seen in early childhood

-Category: Environment Hits: 1Compared to newborns conceived traditionally, newborns conceived through in vitro fertilization (IVF) are more likely to have certain chemical modifications to their DNA, according to a new study.
+Category: Environment Hits: 2Compared to newborns conceived traditionally, newborns conceived through in vitro fertilization (IVF) are more likely to have certain chemical modifications to their DNA, according to a new study.
 The changes involve DNA methylation -- the binding of compounds known as methyl groups to DNA -- which can alter gene activity.
 Only one of the modifications was seen by the time the children were 9 years old.

 Read more https://www.sciencedaily.com/releases/2021/04/210414100126.htm